 Sure, any dog owner can empathize with someone who has been caught off-guard without a bag when little Fifi decides to take a poop.
 I can’t empathize with nearly every French person’s inability to pick up after their dog.
 Sh*t, dookie, caca — call it whatever you want.
 It all feels the same when it’s between your toes.

 Is dog poop part of the culture?
-What gives?
+What is this France dog poop problem all about?

 Dog poop in France